BSc Environmental Science

 Why Study a B.Sc in Environmental Science?

 Pursuing a BSc Environmental Science offers both personal fulfillment and professional opportunities.
 Moreover, this program helps students to enhance nature and protect natural resources.
-In India, environmental science is one of the required subjects.
+Environmental Studies is compulsory in many school boards, but Environmental Science is an optional specialised degree at the undergraduate level.’
 The degree equips students to tackle critical issues such as:

 • Students will be able to study the intricacies of the environment and come up with solutions to diverse environmental problems.